andi38/esp-zigbee-sensor-custom-cluster-reporting/README.md

 Reporting intervals and other parameters are set in zb_ntc_sleep_xx.h.
 Data is reported when changed more then DELTA, latest after MAX_INTERVAL, earliest after MIN_INTERVAL.
 A switch (here GPIO3 in esp32c6 and GPIO4 in esp32h2) is added to transmit more frequently in order to run a calibration sequence.
 Obtaining correct temperature from the ADC reading is done in a seperate script including the calibration function, e.g. a python script listening to MQTT and writing to a database.

+## Power consumption

-Although in the schematic 3.0 V is given as supply, I observed instabilities with 3.0 V (two alkaline cells) and now prefer using 3.3 V or 3.6 V.
+Although in the schematic 3.0 V is given as supply, I observed instabilities with 3.0 V (two alkaline cells) and now prefer using 3.3 V or 3.6 V. Current consumption with esp32c6 was about 500 µA in average (during light sleep phase 53 µA).
+One transmission was about 106 mJ during less than 0.9 s.
+One minute idling and ADC activity was about 700 mJ.

-Binaries in /bin are compiled for esp32c6.
+Binaries in /bin were compiled for esp32c6.